Equitable Solar in Underserved Communities: Solar Energy Innovation Network Round 3

 Location: Multiple

-This team aims to increase solar adoption by houses of worship led by Black, Indigenous, and people of color (BIPOC) by strengthening existing partnerships and scaling up successful efforts.
-The team will streamline the solar project pipeline of identifying promising locations, presenting proposals, financing projects, and highlighting successes.
+This team sought to increase solar adoption by houses of worship led by Black, Indigenous, and people of color (BIPOC) by strengthening existing partnerships and scaling up successful efforts.
+The team streamlined the solar project pipeline by identifying promising locations, presenting proposals, financing projects, and highlighting successes.

 Multistakeholder Team Members: Green The Church and Interfaith Power & Light